Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - New satellite launches are a part of the JPSS constellation, which only includes an incomparably harder to receive X-band signal that requires much more expensive hardware.
 No future satellite launches from NOAA are planned to include a VHF antenna.

----
-**METEOR-M**
+### METEOR-M

 - As for their Russian counterpart, **2** satellites are currently broadcasting in VHF: **Meteor-M N°2-3** and **Meteor-M N°2-4** (Meteor M2-x for short), both a part of the **Meteor-M** constellation.
 They were launched very recently - in June of 2023 and February of 2024 respectively.
 - These satellites have a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** broadcast that includes 3 channels at a JPEG-compressed 1 km/px quality.
 It includes **FEC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.

 <br>

-- These transmit any 3 channels the operators choose, as of 04/2024:
+- These transmit any 3 channels the operators choose, as of 05/2024:

 |Satellite|Channel numbers|Channel types|
 |---|---|---|